-It is completely possible to enjoy high-fat keto meals when out with friends and family.
+It is entirely possible to enjoy high-fat keto meals when out with friends and family.

 Often food served is neither ketogenic nor very healthy and some make it awkward even to get low carb or Paleo meals.

-The sauce contained in main food course usually let the whole meal down.
-It can be loaded with sugars and preservatives and is best to skip anything including sweetened sauces.
+The sauce contained in the main food course usually lets the whole meal down.
+It can be loaded with sugars and preservatives, and it is best to skip anything, including sweetened sauces.

 By all means, you can enjoy a small portion of sauce as it does not contain as many carbohydrates like bread, rice, and so on, but it would be largely unnecessary.